-Since 9.12, BIND has undergone substantial code refactoring and cleanup, and some very old code has been removed that was needed to support legacy platforms which are no longer supported by their vendors and for which ISC is no longer able to perform quality assurance testing.
-Specifically, workarounds for old versions of UnixWare, BSD/OS, AIX, Tru64, SunOS, TruCluster and IRIX have been removed.
+Since 9.12, BIND has undergone substantial code refactoring and cleanup, and some very old code has been removed that supported obsolete operating systems and operating systems for which ISC is no longer able to perform quality assurance testing.
+Specifically, workarounds for UnixWare, BSD/OS, AIX, Tru64, SunOS, TruCluster and IRIX have been removed.